Massachusetts native James Nihan began playing guitar

 be published soon.

-James resides on a farm in the hills of Tennessee with his wife,
+James resides on a ridgetop in Tennessee with his wife,

 singer/songwriter and experiential therapist, Dawn Zurlinden, their too-smart Aussie dogs,